From Patheos, a MUST-READ post from evangelical philosopher Dr. Douglas Groothuis.

-I feel that Dr. Groothuis has earned the right to be featured here because of his longstanding support for Michele Bachmann, and then later Rick Santorum when Michele dropped out.
+Its very hard for me to post link to this endorsement, but I feel that Dr. Groothuis has earned the right to be featured here because of his longstanding support for Michele Bachmann, and then later Rick Santorum when Michele dropped out.
 I think his post is realistic, and explains the real alternatives facing Christians and conservatives.
 There are few Christians I respect more on worldview and policy matters than Doug Groothuis, and he is the author of one of the top books on Christian Apologetics.

 What I really liked about this article is how many books that Doug referenced, including David Freddoso’s book “The Case Against Barack Obama“.
 That book was one of the reasons why I started blogging in January of 2009.
 If everyone knew the real Barack Obama, then no one would vote for him.
 It’s a lack of knowledge that causes people to vote for him.
 Anyone who knows his real record and affiliations knows that he is totally unqualified to run so much as a lemonade stand.